pingcap/docs-cn/architecture.md

 3. Allocating the transaction ID that is globally unique and monotonic increasing.

-As a cluster, PD needs to be deployed to an odd number of nodes.
-Usually it is recommended to deploy to 3 online nodes at least.
+The PD server ensures redundancy by using the Raft consensus algorithm.
+The Raft leader is responsible for handling all operations, with remaining PD servers available for high availability only.
+It is recommended to deploy PD as an odd number of nodes.

 ## TiKV server